ucsf-wynton/wynton-website-hpc/docs/hpc/software/singularity.md

 Then the finished container image can be transferred to Wynton for use.

-If you do not have a Linux workstation, a Linux virtual machine is easy to install on Windows and macOS.
+If you do not have a Linux workstation, a Linux virtual machine is easy to install on MS Windows and macOS.

 From the Linux workstation (or virtual machine) where Singularity is installed and you have root access: